Delhi government’s doorstep ration delivery scheme struck down by High Court

 The Delhi High Court on Thursday set aside the Aam Aadmi Party government’s door-to-door ration delivery scheme, Bar and Bench reported.

-A division bench of Acting Chief Justice Vipin Sanghi and Justice Jasmeet Singh was hearing a plea challenging the scheme filed by the Delhi Sarkari Ration Dealers Sangh.
+A division bench of acting Chief Justice Vipin Sanghi and Justice Jasmeet Singh was hearing a plea challenging the scheme filed by the Delhi Sarkari Ration Dealers Sangh.
 In their verdict, the judges noted that the Delhi lieutenant governor had not approved the scheme, reported the Hindustan Times.

 “Direct the Food Corporation of India to strictly ensure that the foodgrains supplied by it [the scheme] under the public distribution system to the Delhi government are as per the standards fixed under the Food, Safety and Standards Act, 2006,” the petition had stated.